 Why Do We Need College Counselors?

-Just as you are doing now, there are large numbers of people each year searching for the right educational program.
-Choosing the right degree can be complicated, especially for those that have little experience in the workforce, or for those that have little support from outside resources.
-If you want to choose a degree program that can exhibit your skills as support system and resourcefulness, pursuing college counseling would be a great opportunity.
+There are large numbers of people each year searching for the right educational program.
+Choosing the right degree and school can be complicated, especially for those who have little experience in the workforce or for those who have little support from outside resources.
+College counselors are great resources for students throughout their transition into higher education, especially if they are unsure of how to make that transition.

 College Counselor Salary and Career Outlook

-At the minimum level, students must obtain a bachelor’s degree from an accredited university.
-Counseling, psychology, and sociology are great options to get started, but other degree holders can become college counselors as well.
-For students that have degrees in disciplines that are not psychological in nature, the job path may be more limited along the way.
-For instance, a student that receives a Bachelor's degree in Political Science may have the option to counsel students entering into the Political Science program, but not students wishing to obtain other degrees.
-The most common degree requirement to become a licensed counselor is a Bachelor's in Counseling or Psychology.
-Through the 4 years of undergraduate education, students can learn to proper assess the needs of their clients in order to provide the best possible service.
+At the minimum level, students should earn a bachelor’s degree from an accredited university.
+The most common degree requirement to become a licensed counselor is a bachelor’s in counseling or psychology.
+Through four years of undergraduate education, students can learn to properly assess the needs of their clients to provide the best possible service.

-University of California - Riverside - Professional Certificate in College Admissions Counseling
+University of California Riverside Extension, College Admissions Counseling